mzagaja/mzagaja.github.io/_posts/2015-01-29-what-campaigns-can-learn-from-buzzfeed.markdown

 ---
 layout: post
 title: What Campaigns Can Learn from BuzzFeed
 tags:
-- Campaigns
+- Campaigns & Politics
-- Technology
-- YouTube
+- Meta
-- Social Media
+- Software
 ---
 >"The future is already here — it's just not very evenly distributed." - William Gibson